pagkly/Zed/Investopedia3/Federal Insurance Contributions Act (FICA) Definition.md

 ## Special Considerations

 On March 27, 2020, President Donald Trump signed a [$2 trillion coronavirus emergency stimulus package](https://www.investopedia.com/how-the-coronavirus-stimulus-bills-affect-you-4800404#citation-7) into law.
-Under the [CARES Act](https://www.investopedia.com/coronavirus-aid-relief-and-economic-security-cares-act-4800707), employers (not employees) can defer their share of Social Security taxes through Dec.
+Under the [[CARES Act]](https://www.investopedia.com/coronavirus-aid-relief-and-economic-security-cares-act-4800707), employers (not employees) can defer their share of Social Security taxes through Dec.
 31, 2020—50% of the deferred amount will be due Dec.
 31, 2021, and the other half by Dec.
 31, 2022.4

 The law applies to the self-employed too.
-Certain employers will also be eligible to claim [a payroll tax credit for employees whom they continue to pay](https://www.investopedia.com/what-is-the-employee-retention-credit-and-how-to-get-it-4802575) but who are not working due to the crisis.
+Certain employers will also be eligible to claim [[a payroll tax credit for employees whom they continue to pay]](https://www.investopedia.com/what-is-the-employee-retention-credit-and-how-to-get-it-4802575) but who are not working due to the crisis.